Japan shares rise on robust U.S. data, China worries cap gains

 The focus shifts to the Dec.
 15 deadline when U.S. tariffs on Chinese goods take effect, unless the two sides reach a compromise.
 Remarks around this issue could cause financial markets to swing wildly.

-The volume of shares traded on the Tokyo Stock Exchange’s main board was 0.46 billion, compared to the average of 1.25 billion in the past 30 days.
-(Reporting by Tokyo markets team; editing by Uttaresh.V)
+The volume of shares traded 0.93 billion, compared to the average of 1.25 billion in the past 30 days.
+(Reporting by Tokyo markets team; Editing by Uttaresh.V and Sam Holmes)